 2. Applicability

 2.1.
-The WEND-100 principles are aimed at those S-1XX products that are under the purview of the IHO, for instance those to be provided as part of the maritime services in the context of e-Navigation of the IMO e-Navigation Strategy.
+The WEND-100 principles are aimed at those S-1XX products that are under the purview of the IHO, for instance those to be provided as part of the maritime services of the IMO e-Navigation Strategy.
 This does not, however, preclude other S-100 based products to align with these principles, for instance those under purview of the WMO.

 2.2.
 Subject to the characteristics and maturityof the S-1XX products specifications a tiered and/or transitional approach is used to apply the WEND-100 principles.
-The full extent of the WEND-100 principles apply for those S-1XX products that, when used together with ECDIS, are integral to safe navigation.
+The full extent of the WEND-100 principles apply for those S-1XX products that, when used together with ECDIS, ECS, INS or other systems for voyage planning and route monitoring are integral to safe navigation.
 A subset of the WEND-100 Principles described in articles 3 to 8 may apply to other S-1XX products that do not meet this criterion.

 It is important not to restrict the use of the products in ECDIS only (see in particular the work of S-100WG on S-98 on this subject).
 Voyage preparation may use S-100 products outside of ECDIS.